 Untameable is the Wind

-By Rojia Forouhar Abadeh for the presentation of the work in solo exhibition at:
+By Rojia Forouhar Abadeh for the presentation of the work in a solo exhibition at:

-What is passing through me, I pass through it, 2009 –, is is a series of works that are part of an on going project, Untameable is the Wind, initiated by Kiril Kuzmanov in 2008, The first part of which came to a close on 15.04.2010; an eleven month route made by land, passing through remote areas of Turkey, Kyrgyz Republic, Republic of Kazakhstan, Russian Federation, Altai Republic, Mongolia, China, Tibet, Nepal, Kingdom Lo Mantang, India and Kashmir.
+What is passing through me, I pass through it (2009-), is is a series of works that are part of an on going project, Untameable is the Wind, initiated by Kiril Kuzmanov in 2008, the first part of which came to a close on 13.04.2010; an eleven month route made by land, passing through remote areas of Turkey, Kyrgyz Republic, Republic of Kazakhstan, Russian Federation, Altai Republic, Mongolia, China, Tibet, Nepal, Kingdom Lo Mantang, India and Kashmir.

 © Copyright Kiril Kuzmanov